Irene Baird: Waste Heritage

 In 1939, Baird published Waste Heritage, her second novel.
 It follows the aftermath of a real event in June 1938, a day known as Bloody Sunday, when police forcibly expelled unemployed men who had occupied the Vancouver Post Office for nineteen days.
 After the men were driven off by tear gas and clubs, some two thousand unemployed men travelled to Victoria to challenge the government.
 The protagonist of the novel is Matt Striker, twenty-two years old and a man of no fixed residence, who arrives just after the conclusion of the sit-down occupation.
 He befriends Eddy who has diminished mental faculties from being beaten by police.
 Matt, who suffers at times from "rage blindness," wants to take a greater role in the labour movement but is rejected due to his unpredictability.
 Toward the novel's end, Eddy's search for a pair of shoes leads to an altercation with a police officer.
 Matt intervenes and loses control, beating the policeman to death.
 In a remorseful panic, Eddy sacrifices himself in front of an oncoming train.

 The novel had a positive reception upon release.
 In 1939, Bruce Hutchison called it "one of the best books to come out of Canada in our time."
 A frequent comparison was made between Waste Heritages characters Matt and his simple friend Eddy, with George and Lennie of John Steinbeck's Of Mice and Men.
-However, when looked at critically the similarity is superficial.
+When viewed critically, the similarity is superficial.
 Contemporary reviews also likened the novel to Steinbeck's The Grapes of Wrath, but Waste Heritage had already been sent to its Canadian publisher, Macmillan, when Steinbeck's book appeared.
 The Canadian and American editions of the book differ in that some of the lines of the Canadian edition were subjected to censorship under the aegis of the War Measures Act.Mason 2006, pp. 192–194.
 The novel had disappointing sales and the book went out of print in 1942.
 It was not to be reissued until 1973, when again it soon became unavailable for thirty years.
 In 2007, the University of Ottawa Press published a new edition.

 While Baird was politically a moderate, her novel is an effective rendering of labour unrest.
 No longer neglected, Waste Heritage is now considered an important work of literature.Fletcher 2014, p.
 5. It has been called the best naturalistic Canadian novel to appear from the 1930s, as well as one of the most vital social documents of the period.